Lopez Holdings Corporation

-Lopez Holdings Corporation (formerly Benpres Holdings Corporation until July 5, 2010 and also known as Lopez, Inc.) is a Filipino conglomerate founded by the brothers Eugenio Lopez, Sr. and Fernando Lopez, Sr. It has substantial holdings in the public service and utilities sector in the Philippines and serves as the Lopez family's publicly listed holding company for investments in major development sectors such as broadcasting and cable; telecommunications; power generation and distribution; manufacturing; and property development.
+Lopez Holdings Corporation (formerly primarily as Benpres Holdings Corporation from June 8, 1993 to July 21, 2010 and secondarily from July 21, 2010 to 2019, and also known as Lopez, Inc.) is a Filipino multinational conglomerate company based on Mandaluyong, Metro Manila, Philippines founded by the brothers Eugenio Lopez, Sr. and Fernando Lopez, Sr. It has substantial holdings in the public service and utilities sector in the Philippines and serves as the Lopez family's publicly listed holding company for investments in major development sectors such as broadcasting and cable; telecommunications; power generation and distribution; manufacturing; and property development.
 It added to its portfolio investments in other basic service sectors but has also since sold its interest in banking, toll roads, information technology, and health care delivery.

 Lopez Holdings Corporation is majority-owned by Lopez, Inc., a private holding and investment entity of the Lopez family.
+It was formerly headquartered in Pasig until the demolition of Benpres Building where it moved its operations to Mandaluyong in 2019.